BBBIJI/Weeky_Planner/doc/UserManual.md

 <img width="948" alt="Screenshot 2023-06-01 232022" src="https://github.com/BBBIJI/Weeky_Planner/assets/133724964/e92f934f-2e33-48fa-924e-2729762c3b0d">
 the layout is as the following

-8. to delete just simply click the "DELETE ALL" and all the events will be deleted(single event delete function coming soon).
+8. to delete just simply click the "DELETE ALL" and all the events will be deleted, or enter the id of one of the events and choose delete, to delte a single event with that id number.

 9. Done!.